lexandr0s/docker-jacred-fdb/README.md

 The Docker image uses a multi-stage build process:

 1. **Builder Stage**: Compiles Jacred from source using .NET 9 SDK
-2. **Static ffmpeg/ffprobe Stage**: Provides statically compiled ffmpeg and ffprobe for media processing
-3. **Runtime Stage**: Minimal Alpine Linux with only required dependencies
+2. **Runtime Stage**: Minimal Alpine Linux with only required dependencies

 ### Optimization Features